goravkahlon-cloud/ubuntu-linux-home-lab/README.md

 ### Greeting Script

-Prompts the user for their name and prints a personalized greeting.
+Uses variables and user input to display a personalized greeting.
 ![Greeting Script](screenshots/18_greeting_output.png)

 ### Countdown Script

-Uses a Bash for loop to count down before displaying "Blast off!".
+Demonstrates Bash for loops by counting down from 5 before displaying "Blast Off!".
 ![Countdown Script](screenshots/19_countdown_output.png)

 ## What I Learned

-Through this project I gained practical experience with Linux administration, command-line navigation, scripting, SSH connectivity, Docker containers, and troubleshooting common Linux tasks.
-This project strengthened my understanding of Linux fundamentals commonly used in Help Desk, System Administration, and IT Support roles.
+This Linux Home Lab strengthened my understanding of Linux system administration and command-line tools commonly used in IT support and system administration roles.

+Throughout this project I gained experience with:

+- Linux command-line navigation
+- File and directory management
+- File permissions using `chmod`
+- Editing files with Nano
+- Bash scripting fundamentals
+- Variables, loops, and conditional statements
+- SSH remote administration
+- UFW firewall configuration
+- Docker installation and container deployment
+- System service management with `systemctl`
+- Troubleshooting common Linux issues

+This project gave me practical, hands-on experience working in a Linux environment similar to what is used in many enterprise IT environments.